UIA Live Webinar: Heritage and Cultural Identity with Indigenous Peoples UIA Work Programmes

 Date: 3 November 2025

-This webinar will address the importance of indigenous knowledge, vernacular architecture, and cultural identity in the context of contemporary urban challenges.
-International experts will share perspectives on sustainability, resilience, and the preservation of cultural memory through design.
+This webinar addressed the importance of indigenous knowledge, vernacular architecture, and cultural identity in the context of contemporary urban challenges.
+International experts shared perspectives on sustainability, resilience, and the preservation of cultural memory through design.

 Key topics include: